Art Projects led by East Renfrewshire Culture and Leisure

 Girls and Their Mothers Artist Talk and Workshop

-On Monday 10th October 2016, Higher Photography and Art & Design pupils from St Ninians and Barrhead High came to view the exhibition 'Girls and Their Mothers' and 'Only Words' by photographer Kim Simpson.
+In 2016, Higher Photography and Art & Design pupils from St Ninians and Barrhead High came to view the exhibition 'Girls and Their Mothers' and 'Only Words' by photographer Kim Simpson.
 Kim gave the pupils a guided tour of the exhibition discussing its themes, her inspiration and working practice.
 Pupils then participated in a question and answer session before taking part in a short photography workshop.
+View more about the exhibition here.

 St Johns Primary 3D Printers